 Too little dietary cholesterol puts your brain at risk.

 Consuming foods you’re allergic or sensitive to can certainly put you in a mental fog.

 It’s estimated that the average American gets two-thirds of their calories from wheat, corn, and soy, and these are among the most common food allergies.
 (6)

 The other top allergy-causing foods are dairy, eggs, shellfish, peanuts, and tree nuts.

 If you suspect that you react adversely to any foods you normally eat, cut them out of your diet for a week or two and notice how you feel.

-Keep in mind that these foods are often lurking in processed and restaurant foods, so avoiding them is tricky.
+Keep in mind that these foods are often lurking in processed and restaurant foods, so avoiding them can be tricky.

 FoodAllergy.org has compiled an extensive list of hidden sources of top food allergens.